What To Wear For Headshots Business: Essential Tips for Success

 Choose Colors That Command Attention

-For black and white headshots, it's important to choose wardrobe colors that provide contrast and tonal variation so you don't blend into the background.
+For black and white headshots, it’s important to choose wardrobe colors that provide contrast and tonal variation so you don’t blend into the background.
+Solid, jewel-toned, or neutral colors such as navy, gray, black, or deep green are recommended for professional business headshots.
 Solid colors are generally recommended for business headshots as they keep the focus on your face.
-When selecting your outfit, consider your skin color and choose solid colors that complement your skin tone for a polished, professional look.
+When selecting your outfit, consider your skin color and hair colour, and choose solid colors that complement both your skin tone and hair colour for a polished, professional look.
+Choosing colors that complement your skin tone can enhance your appearance in headshots.
+Dark colors are often seen as slimming and can enhance your professional image in headshots.

 Charcoal and dark suits convey authority but require careful lighting to avoid shadow loss.
 We adjust our setup accordingly, but these darker colors demand more technical precision during the photo shoot.
 A dark jacket can help you stand out against a white or light background, and is especially effective for white headshots.
 However, avoid wearing dark colors if your headshot will be taken against a dark background, as you may blend in rather than stand out.